Retracting a key

 [...]

-To create a revocation certificate for later usage, use the --output switch as follows:
+To create a revocation certificate for later use, use the --output switch as follows:

 $ sq key revoke --cert $FINGERPRINT --reason $REASON --message $MESSAGE --output $FILE

-This stores the revocation certificate in a file - but does not change the key, it's still not revoked!
-To use this revocation cert, import it:
+This stores the revocation certificate in a file - but does not revoke the key.

 $ sq cert import $FILE